 23 December 1673, André Daulier-Deslandes, secretary of the Compagnie des Indes Occidentales, receives a piece of land in New France.
 Land without name, he decides to baptize his lordship Terbonne!
 "Terbonne" by mockery, because one of his friends, more lucky, got a barony in Switzerland that he named Aubonne.
 Daulier-Deslandes never set foot on his good ground.

 Île-des-Moulins, an integral part of the seigneury of Terrebonne, quickly became the heart of this territory.
 The lords following Daulier-Deslandes harnessed the river, built new mills, service and production buildings; they made it a real pre-industrial complex.
-Among these many lords, there were several men of avant-garde and a leading woman ...
-They have for names: Louis Lepage, Simon McTavish, Joseph Masson and Genevieve-Sophie Raymond Masson.
+Among these many lords, there were several men of vanguard and a woman of head ...
+They are names: Louis Lepage, Simon McTavish, Joseph Masson and Geneviève-Sophie Raymond Masson.

-He first built a church and a mansion also serving as presbytery.
-In 1721, this same priest has erected a flour mill (banal mill) and 1725, we inaugurate the sawmill.
+He first built a church and a mansion also used as presbytery.
+In 1721, this same priest had a flour mill built (mill banal) and 1725, we inaugurate the sawmill.
 Production is going well and the years are prosperous ...

 History of mills

 The example of the island of Moulins shows us the importance of mills under the French regime and then under the reign of Scottish merchants.
-As early as 1707, the inhabitants of Terrebonne obtained permission to build a "hydraulic" mill on the Mille Isles River and as early as 1721 the existence of a causeway linking the Ile des Moulins to the shore of the town of Terrebonne was reported.
+As early as 1707, the inhabitants of Terrebonne obtained permission to build a "hydraulic" mill on the Rivière des Mille Isles, and as early as 1721, there was a report of a causeway connecting Île des Moulins to the shore of the town of Terrebonne.
 Lord Louis Lepage operates a flour mill and a sawmill.

 The arrival of the Scottish lords Jacob Jordan and Simon McTavish will give, from 1784, a tremendous momentum to the site which becomes a commercial and industrial center, place of meetings and exchanges with the Pays d'en Haut.
 At the head of the North West Company, McTavish and his heirs will build new flour mills, sawing, with large docks on the beds of rocks of the river, adding a bakery, secondary dependencies.
 In 1815, Joseph Bouchette reports that the mills of Terrebonne are the most complete and best built in the country.
 It is the decline of the fur trade that is causing the slowdown in activity.
 The site is only visited by farmers in the region.
 With the arrival of Joseph Masson, the physiognomy of the island is changing.
 We add granaries, a forge, farm buildings, new mechanisms for the mills built on the road, a seigniorial office, a carding mill and later his widow built the new mill.

-The island of the mills will not find again its importance of yesteryear.
+The island of Moulins will not find its importance of yesteryear.
 The buildings are deteriorating but the site retains its character.
 In 1945, Sylva Lamothe acquires the entire system of hydraulic forces.
-The site continues to deteriorate into a bathing center and land for mobile home rentals.
+The site continues to deteriorate to become a bathing center and land for mobile home rentals.
 The 22 may 1974, the Ministry of Cultural Affairs acquires the site by expropriation.

 Restoration and reconstruction of buildings

-Despite many transformations, the site still bore the traces of some buildings of interest, such as a flour mill, a mill to carding and sawing, the seigniorial office, the bakery and the new mill.
-These are the buildings that we decided to restore.
+Despite many transformations, the site still bore traces of some buildings of interest, such as a flour mill, a mill to carding and sawing, the seigniorial office, the bakery and the new mill.
+It was the buildings that we decided to restore.